Leo Hewlett Thebaud: World War II and postwar service

-Additional decorations received by Thebaud include the Navy Commendation Medal, the Order of the British Empire (CBE), the French Legion of Honour, the Czechoslovakian Order of Merit, and the Order of Yun Hui of the Republic of China.
-Thebaud was transferred to the retired list in 1952 and died on April 18, 1980 in Bethesda, Maryland.
+Additional decorations received by Thebaud include the Navy Commendation Medal, the Order of the British Empire (CBE), the French Legion of Honour, the Czechoslovak Order of Merit, and the Order of Yun Hui of the Republic of China.
+Thebaud was transferred to the retired list in 1952 and died on April 18, 1980, in Bethesda, Maryland.
 He and his wife are buried at the United States Naval Academy Cemetery in Annapolis, Maryland.